 Research will help you decide the types of neighborhoods that will work best, the layout and size of each neighborhood and what relaxation and social spaces to factor in.

-Without a desk booking management system in place (see our desk management guide), managing office neighborhoods can be a big headache.
+Without a desk booking management system in place, managing office neighborhoods can be a big headache.
 Cleanliness could be a major concern for your employees as they return to the office post-Covid.
 The idea of dynamic workspaces and shared desks may well be off-putting or cause anxiety about health.
 But supported by the right technology, office neighborhoods can be even safer than traditional office setups.

 Desk booking software allows your employees to reserve desk space in advance and check in when they arrive.
 That means you can ensure desks are cleaned in between users.